ErikBrorsson/MVDet/eriks_readme.md

 ### ramp-up adaptation
+- [x] target loss weight increases as confidence of pseudo-labels increase

 There should probably be more focus on accurate source labels in the beginning, and then successively focus is shifted to target domain as the quality of the pseudo-labels increase.